← Back to research

 PlanPriceKey Features

-BYOK (Bring Your Own Key) is available on Build and above — use your own API keys for model providers.
+BYOK (Bring Your Own Key) and custom inference endpoints are now available on every plan, including Free — use your own API keys for model providers.[9]

 Zero Data Retention